 In this article, we will give you some basic information about the Malay language that is good to know if you preparing a project for translation.
 First of all, do you know where is Malay spoken?
 Well, Malay is spoken and understood in Malaysia, Brunei, Indonesia, Singapore, The Philippines and in Southern Thailand.
 Today, it is officially recognized in four countries, namely Malaysia, Brunei, Indonesia, and Singapore.
 Even though these countries share the same language, each of them has its own standards and uniqueness.
 The accent and style differ according to the historical-territorial context of each country.
+History of Malay language.

 In Malaysia, Standard Malay is the official language of the country.
 It is known as Bahasa Melayu or Bahasa Malaysia.
 Bahasa means ‘language’ in Malay.
 The Malay language is widely used as a medium of instruction in schools and some higher educational institutions.